top of page

 Flying Parrot Photography Frequently Asked Questions

 Welcome to the FAQ page!
-Here you'll find answers to the most common questions about my bird photography workshops, private coaching and tours on the beautiful Sapphire Coast of NSW.
-Whether you're just starting out or looking to level up your skills, I've got you covered.
+Here you'll find answers to the most common questions about my bird photography workshops, private coaching and tours, both online and in-person.

-Who are your bird photography workshops suitable for?
+Who is your bird photography tuition suitable for?

-My workshops are designed for moderate beginners to advanced intermediate bird photographers who want to improve their skills and creativity.
-If you're confident changing your camera settings, even if you're not 100% sure with settings choices - or simply want better and more consistent results, you're in the right place.
-Small group sizes mean there's plenty of individual attention, and I also offer private one-on-one coaching for a tailored experience.
+If you know how to change your camera settings, even if you're not 100% sure with settings choices - or simply want better and more consistent results, you're in the right place.
+Small group sizes mean there's plenty of individual attention, and I also offer private one-on-one coaching both in-person and online for a tailored experience.

-If you are a total beginner only shooting on auto and not sure how to change your camera to manual settings, I recommend watching a YouTube tutorial and getting a little more familiar with your camera to make the most of your workshop or coaching experience.
+If you are a total beginner only shooting on auto and not sure how to change your camera to manual settings, I recommend watching some YouTube tutorials and getting a little more familiar with your camera to make the most of your workshop or coaching experience.

 Head to YouTube and search for your specific camera brand and model along with 'tutorial'.